sphinx-doc/sphinx/doc/latex.rst

     }
     latex_show_urls = 'footnote'

-.. the above was tested on Sphinx's own 1.5a2 documentation with good effect !
+.. the above was tested on Sphinx's own 1.5a2 documentation with good effect!

 .. highlight:: latex